 Before practical tests, theory tests provide learners with a way to master the basics and develop a rudimentary understanding of important processes.
 This is highlighted in OJT through the process of shadowing – employees observe someone else performing the tasks that they will eventually perform, usually accompanied by verbal instruction as to what is being done, why it is being done, and what happens if it is not done or done improperly.

 Theoretical learning can and should be supported by more than job shadowing, though.
-At best, you should provide new or transitioning employees with:
+At best, you should provide new or transitioning employees with the following:

 - Written instructions concerning what job duties are expected